aileot/nvim-thyme/README.md

 <details>
 <summary>
-The collapse illustrate how to merge `fnl/` into the `lua/` directory as safely as possible.
+The collapse illustrates how to merge `fnl/` into the `lua/` directory as safely as possible.
 </summary>

 (Assume your `nvim` config files are managed by `git`, at `~/.config/nvim`.)